According to the African Wildlife Poison Database (numbers from 1961 – Nov 2019):

 SPATIAL MOVEMENT PATTERNS

 VulPro currently has over 90 GPS transmitter data sets that are stored and are being utilised for different research projects.
-There are a further 18 transmitters currently still active on vultures presently.
+We currently have 110 transmitters active.
 This data is used to identify “hot spots” for mitigation of dangerous power lines, identify active or popular feeding and bathing sites as well as unknown breeding and roosting sites, and occasionally identifies the cause of mortalities.
 Current projects include the identification of corridors of vulture movements in relation to power lines and the potential risk, foraging behaviour and land use of different vultures and identification of different roosting sites for different vulture species.